Saturday 14 December 1940

 |Percy Arnold Turton, aged 21, perished on 14 December 1940 on the Branlebas.
 He is listed on the Portsmouth Naval Memorial.
 Always good to remember that these are people we are talking about ... not numbers.|

 The crew suffers a scare when the ship grounds in one of the poorly charted bays.
-It hits a rock which pierces its outer hull.
-The shp remains stuck on the rock for three days, but eventually pulls free.
+It hits a rock that pierces its outer hull.
+The ship remains stuck on the rock for three days but eventually pulls free.
 The Pinguin, meanwhile, headed for the whaling fleet south of Bouvet Island, the Komet headed back toward Nauru, and the Storstad set sail back to Europe with numerous prisoners.

 The crew of the Atlantis sets to work performing maintenance on the ship, stocking up with water, and taking a break from constant patrols.
 At some point during this break, crewman Bernhard Herrmann falls while painting the funnel and perishes.
 His grave on the island is grandly referred to as the southernmost German military cemetery.
 It is the ship's first casualty during its phenomenally successful cruise.
 The ship will stay on the island, where it is summertime, into the new year.

 Battle of the Pacific: British 1896-ton coaster Cardross collides with British freighter Fiona off Sydney and sinks.

 |Glenn Seaborg on a 1961 cover of Time Magazine.|